ryankenney/async-driver/README.md

 ### Can you reuse the same AsynTask/SyncTask multiple times within the same DriverBody?

-Yes! async-driver caches the result of each Task by execution location, so it is safe to use the same Task multiple times in the same DriverBody definition.
+Yes! jasync-driver caches the result of each Task by execution location, so it is safe to use the same Task multiple times in the same DriverBody definition.

 ### Can you reuse a DriverBody instance?

 Yes.
 The DriverBody retains no state of it's own.

-### Can you reuse an AsyncDriver instance?
+### Can you reuse a JasyncDriver instance?

 Yes.
-The AsyncDriver resets internal state when the DriverBody terminates cleanly.
+The JasyncDriver resets internal state when the DriverBody terminates cleanly.

-TODO: Put these answers in the javadocs